Freshwater-Marine Interaction Accounting

 1. Outcome

-After completing this Circular, practitioners will be able to compile accounts at the freshwater-marine interface, including catchment-coast linkages, nutrient and sediment flow accounts, and estuarine ecosystem assets.
-It bridges terrestrial water accounting frameworks with marine and coastal ocean accounts, addressing a critical gap in environmental-economic accounting: the systematic tracking of material and energy flows that connect inland water systems to marine environments.
-The freshwater-marine interface determines the condition of coastal ecosystems, the productivity of near-shore fisheries, and the extent to which land-based economic activities generate downstream environmental pressures on marine systems[1].
+After completing this Circular, practitioners will be able to compile accounts at the freshwater-marine interface, including catchment-coast linkages, nutrient and sediment flow accounts, and estuarine ecosystem assets, bridging terrestrial water accounting frameworks with marine and coastal ocean accounts.

 2. Requirements